qingreee1/material-theme-jetbrains-docs/docs/configuration/tab-settings.md

 #### Thickness

 This allows you to set the _thickness_ of the tab highlighter.
-This setting also controls the thickness of the selected item in the _Project View_.

 {% include figure.html content="/screens/thickness.png" caption="Tab Highlighter Thickness" %}